Ugochukwuodinaka/Students-Mental-Health-Analysis/README.md

 ### Project Analysis:
 From the analysis, i made the following Key findings below:
-- The Number of Students is __101.__
+- The Number of Students: __101.__
-- The Average Age of Students is __21.__
+- The Average Age of Students: __21.__
-- Number of Students With Depression is __35.__
+- Number of Students With Depression: __35.__
-- Number of Students With Anxiety is __34.__
+- Number of Students With Anxiety: __34.__
-- Number of Students With Panic Attack is __33.__
+- Number of Students With Panic Attack: __33.__
-- Number of Students that Seeked Specialist Attention is __6.__
+- Number of Students that Seeked Specialist Attention: __6.__
 <br />
 <br />

 - <img src="images/Students_With%20_Depression.jpg" width="250">

 - **Number of Students With Depression By Gender:**
-- In this analysis, our first insight is on the number of students with depression by gender, below are insights i derived from the data:
+- In this analysis, our first insight shall be on the number of students with depression by gender; below are insights I derived from the data:
-- __Gender Distribution:__ The data shows that out of the total number of students with depression, 29 (82.86%) are female, while 6 (17.14%) are male.
-There is a notable disparity in the number of female students reporting depression compared to male students.
+- __Gender Distribution:__ From here, one can see that among all students with depression, 29 of them are females (82.86%), and 6 of them are males, accounting for 17.14%.
+There is quite a disparity between the number of female students reporting depression and that of male students.
-- __Gender Disparities in Depression:__ The significantly higher percentage of female students experiencing depression suggests a gender disparity in mental health outcomes.
-This finding aligns with existing research indicating that females are more likely to experience depression compared to males.
-Factors such as hormonal differences, societal expectations, and coping mechanisms may contribute to this disparity.
+- __Gender Differences in Depression:__ In this research, the percentage of female students with a greater rate of depression was 73.42%, hence indicating that when considering mental health outcomes, there may be some bias based on gender.
+The finding, therefore, supports other studies in which the likelihood of depression was reportedly greater among females compared to their male counterparts.
+Such a disparity could be attributed to hormonal factors, societal expectations, and coping styles.
-- __Implications for Mental Health Support:__ The higher prevalence of depression among female students underscores the importance of gender-sensitive mental health support services within educational institutions.
-Educational institutions should consider implementing targeted interventions and support programs tailored to the specific needs and challenges faced by female students.
-Awareness campaigns and outreach efforts focused on reducing stigma surrounding mental health issues, particularly among female students, may be beneficial.
+- __Implications for Mental Health Support:__ The findings of the present study, with a greater prevalence of depression noted in the female student population, call for gender-sensitive mental health support services within educational institutions.
+Educational institutions need to constitute interventions or targeted support programs ideally suited to deal with the individual challenges faced by female students.
+Awareness campaigns and outreach efforts aimed at reducing stigma concerning mental health issues, especially in the case of female students, may prove useful.
 <br />
 <br />